Publications & Presentations

 Facilitators Guide

-This section begins with the abstract page, on which is listed the case title, authors and advisors, and topic covered.
-A one-paragraph abstract gives facilitators an idea of the importance of the case topic, why the case was written and what content will be covered.
-The goal statement and a list of two to four specific learning objectives for the case follow.
-Below this are listed themes, key words, Bright Futures key concepts, materials provided, and suggested facilitator preparation.
+This section begins with the case title, authors and reviewers, educational objectives and suggested facilitator preparation.
 The following pages present a step-by-step guide to teaching the case.
 Prompts for the facilitator (e.g. Distribute Part II of the case narrative) are indicated by bold-face type.
 Brief discussions of key teaching points are included after each guide question.
 This guide is intended for use by facilitators (teachers) and not designed to be handed out to learners (students).